masten-bourahma/Moose.jl/docs/src/index.md

 # Moose.jl Documentation

-Welcome to the documentation for Moose.jl!
+Welcome to the documentation for `Moose.jl`!

 ## Installation